jackdesert/freecinc/README.md

 Script that kills taskd if the memory usage is too high
 -------------------------------------------------------

-This script is to be run once a minute from your production server.
+It is recommended to run this script once a minute from your production server if you are experiencing occasional memory bloats with taskd:

     freecinc/tools/restart_if_memory.sh